smeah/twoxtwoxkTables/README.md

 * `mantelhaenzel.test()` - Cochran–Mantel–Haenszel Test

 Performs the Cochran–Mantel–Haenszel chi-squared test (two-sided without continuity correction) on a 2x2xk table.
-Tests the null hypothesis that the common odds ratio is 1 against the alternative hypothesis that it is not one.
+Tests the null hypothesis that the common odds ratio is 1 against the alternative hypothesis that it is not 1.